PBF Energy Inc. (PBF) – Don’t Be So Quick to Call it Dead

 PBF Energy Inc. (PBF) Insider Activity

-A total of 33 insider transactions have happened at PBF Energy Inc. (PBF) in the last six months, with sales accounting for 20 and purchases happening 13 times.
-The most recent transaction is an insider sale by Control Empresarial de Capital.
+A total of 29 insider transactions have happened at PBF Energy Inc. (PBF) in the last six months, with sales accounting for 20 and purchases happening 9 times.
+The most recent transaction is an insider sale by Control Empresarial de Capital, the company’s Add’l Rep. Persons-see Ex.99-1.
 SEC filings show that Control Empresarial de Capital sold 290,000 shares of the company’s common stock on Mar 04 at a price of $16.84 per share for a total of $4.88 million.
 Following the sale, the insider now owns 23.56 million shares.

-PBF Energy Inc. disclosed in a document filed with the SEC on Mar 03 that Control Empresarial de Capital sold a total of 7,000 shares of the company’s common stock.
+PBF Energy Inc. disclosed in a document filed with the SEC on Mar 03 that Control Empresarial de Capital (Add’l Rep. Persons-see Ex.99-1) sold a total of 7,000 shares of the company’s common stock.
 The trade occurred on Mar 03 and was made at $16.74 per share for $0.12 million.
 Following the transaction, the insider now directly holds 23.85 million shares of the PBF stock.

 Still, SEC filings show that on Mar 03, Barone John C (Principal Accounting Officer) disposed off 1,986 shares at an average price of $16.56 for $32888.0.
 The insider now directly holds 9,380 shares of PBF Energy Inc. (PBF).